 Keep reading for a list of small business loans and grants that are available to women in Canada, and find out if you qualify for them.

 Before we delve into the leading business loans that are available to women entrepreneurs in Canada, keep in mind that most of them emphasize location rather than demographics.
-Luckily, the government of Canada has created a handy tool that you can use to find the most relevant business loans for your profile.
+Luckily, the government of Canada has created a handy tool that you can use to find the most relevant small business loans for women.

 With this in mind, some small business loans aim towards helping Canadian women start and grow their businesses.
 Here is a list of Canada's top small business loans for female entrepreneurs.